 4. Inspect and Replace Any Damaged Wood

 If you spot rotten or warped wood, swap it out for new plywood or Lauan.
 A solid foundation means your new roof will stay sturdy and leak-free for years to come.
+If you think it's starting to become too much to handle, reach out to us and we can take care of it.
+Our roof options are detailed on our roof page or you can fill out a form and let us know what you're looking for.

 Second, Put Down New Wood and Rubber Roof